dkelly255/freshwater-fly-fishing/README.md

  ### Features Left to implement

-There were several additional features and scope that I would be very keen to add to the site, however as a brand new developer, and as someone new to HTML & CSS I found that I was constrained primarily by my own technical coding expertise combined with the time limits in place for the first milestone project submission deadline, and so these features will have to be out of scope for this release of the website.
+There were several additional features and scope that I would be very keen to add to the site, however being new to HTML & CSS I found that I was constrained primarily by my own technical coding expertise combined with the time limits in place for the first milestone project submission deadline, and so these features will have to be out of scope for this release of the website.

-However, I am working hard on a daily basis to develop my HTML & CSS capability and I am confident this will soon allow me to be able to develop features such as the below and more:
+However, as I develop my HTML & CSS capability I am confident this will soon allow me to be able to develop features such as the below and more:

  - Equipment page:
     - This would be an additional dedicated section of the website to cover the equipment used in the sport, for example: